TelemetryDeck/docs/articles/create-custom-dashboards.md

 featured:
 description: Getting started with custom dashboards
 lead: Customizing your dashboard helps you get a better overview of the signals you are most interested in - so let's have a look at how to configure them!
-searchEngineTitle: How to Create Custom Dashboards With Insight Groups
+searchEngineTitle:
-searchEngineDescription: Set up your dashboard with insight groups that will give you a useful overview and will lead to better decision making and faster reaction time on your end.
+searchEngineDescription: Set up your dashboard with insight groups - leading to better decision making and faster reaction time on your end.
 order:
 ---